updawg/Alpaca/README.txt

 Tips for working with Alpaca (in Visual Studio 2017)
 =============
-- Release Mode and Debug Mode can yield different results!
-(Crashes or Not)
+- Release Mode and Debug Mode may yield different results!
+  Debug Mode is what I use by default for my releases.
 - Don't use /GS (Security Check)
 - Don't use compiler optimizations
 - Use the debugger and compile debugging symbols (.PDB)